bootboxjs/bootbox/README.md

 Jekyll will copy any HTML or Markdown page found in the site root over to the `/docs` directory in the same relative location.
 For example, the 404.html page found at `/docs-src/404.html` will be copied to `/docs/404.html`.

-Directories which begin with an underscore, `_`, are not copied - these are assuming to be "building blocks" by Jekyll.
+Directories which begin with an underscore, `_`, are not copied - these are assumed to be "building blocks" by Jekyll.
 Directories which do **not** start with an underscore are copied to the same relative location.
 For example, `/docs-src/libs` will be copied to `/docs/libs`.

 The following directories will contain static assets: